Jamie-BitFlight/git-forensics-mcp/README.md

 ---

 Copyright 2025.
-Licensed under the Apache License, Version 2.0; you may not use this project except in compliance with the License.
-You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0
+Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0); you may not use this project except in compliance with the License.